-The beef carcass evaluation program will be held the Thursday following the Fair from 7:30 to 9:00 p.m. at Brandon Meats, Brandon.
+The beef carcass evaluation program will be held the Thursday following the Fair at 7pm.

 Trophies will be awarded for the Champion and Reserve Champion Beef Carcasses.
 Additionally, the Market Livestock Committee will sponsor cash awards for the carcass contest.
 Carcass contest cash premiums and awards provided by the Livestock Committee will only be paid to exhibitors attending the carcass evaluation program.
 Checks must be cashed by December 31 of the same fair year.
-Cash awards will be based on the number of entries as follows: 10 or less-awards of \$25 and \$10; 11-20 entries-awards of \$15, \$10, \$5, and \$5; 21 and over-awards of \$15, \$10, \$5, \$5, and \$5.
+Cash awards will be \$50 for Champion and \$25 for Reserve Champion.
+Individuals must be present to win cash award.